 To help Tech Law reach its full potential, we need the support of all alumni and friends.
-Diminished levels of state and university support mean that your contributions will make an immediate and direct impact on the quality of education we provide, the reputation of your law school, and the opportunities available to our students.
-Your gift will also set an example for others and acknowledge the value of your own legal education.
+Diminished levels of state and university support mean your contributions make an immediate and direct impact on the quality of education we provide, the reputation of your law school, and the opportunities available to our students.
+Your gift also sets an example for others and acknowledges the value of your own legal education.

 Types of Gifts

 Donors may designate gifts for a specific purpose, such as a contribution to the library, a scholarship or an endowment.
 Gifts without a specific, donor-designated purpose serve as unrestricted donations.
 Unrestricted gifts become a part of the Dean's Excellence fund detailed below.
 Memorial gifts or gifts in honor of a person or occasion may be designated for a specific purpose if desired or may be unrestricted.